 VENTURE IN RUSSIA: THREE MOTORCYCLE JOURNEYS

-The Russian Immigration Oficer who was overseeing the taking of our fingerprints in the police station at Plechetsk, a town in a restricted area where foreigners like ourselves are strictly not allowed and into which we had quite innocently strayed, said, "Next time you come to Russia, you must stay in the cities like Moscow or St Petersburg”.
+The Russian Immigration Oficer who was overseeing the taking of our fingerprints in the police station at Plechetsk, a town in a restricted area where foreigners like ourselves are strictly not allowed and into which we had quite innocently strayed, said, "Next time you come to Russia, you must stay in the cities like Moscow or St Petersburg.”
 The accounts of my three trips into some of the less visited parts of Russia, I hope, will explain why I didn't.

 I always try to take the smaller road or track because that seems to have more character, is more isolated and further away from people, closer to nature; the smaller road will always offer a greater chance of adventure and excitement, of challenges to be overcome.
 I love the idea that if you have no fixed destination you can never be lost; if you have no fixed time of arrival you can never be late; if you only travel with those you know you will seldom meet anyone new and fascinating.
-I yearn to travel remote places where there are very few people; I like to regard myself as a traveller, not a tourist.
+I yearn to travel remote places where there are very few people; I like to regard myself as a traveler, not a tourist.
 All I know is that there is an exciting world out there which I want to explore.
-I turn 60 in 10 days but, fortunately, still feel very young.
-I yearn with an inner ache to travel to Mongolia, to ride overland to India, to ride trans-Africa again, to ride the Americas from the northernmost point to the tip of South America.
-Why?
+I turned 60 in 10 days but fortunately still feel very young.
+I yearn with an inner ache to travel to Mongolia, to ride overland to India, to ride trans-Africa again, to ride the Americas from the northernmost point to the tip of South America. why?
 I don't know why - it's just there, crying out to be done.
 And I genuinely feel that unless one pushes the boundaries, life becomes mediocre and I never want to be regarded as mediocre.
 You never really appreciate warmth unless you have been really cold; the memory of drying out in front of a fire will only be powerful if you have been soaked and cold beforehand.
 And because hard travel exposes one to these extremes, the little luxuries are so much more appreciated; the small moments of pleasure, the kindness of a stranger so much more appreciated.